-Blake Miller completed his first season as head coach of the Cavaliers' softball program in 2014.
+Blake Miller completed his second season as head coach of the Cavaliers' softball program in 2015.
 Miller to came to Charlottesville after serving as the top assistant coach for Oregon for three seasons.
 Before his three campaigns with the Ducks, Miller had successful stints as the head coach of the Texas A&M-Kingsville and Darton College (Albany, Ga.) softball programs.

 In his three seasons in Eugene, Ore., Milled helped lead the Ducks to three consecutive NCAA Super Regional appearances, including a 2012 trip to the Women's College World Series.
 Oregon accumulated a record of 137-45 in Miller's three seasons and went 50-11 on its way to the program's first ever Pac-12 Championship in 2013.
 Miller worked primarily with the infielders and hitters at Oregon with the Ducks hitting .329 with 80 home runs and 374 runs scored (6.13 runs per game) last season.

 In addition to his 13-year coaching career, Miller is a seven-time member of the USA Men's National Team and helped Team USA capture gold at the 2002 Pan-American Qualifier in Guatemala City, Guatemala, and a silver medal at the 2003 Pan-American Games in Santo Domingo, Dominican Republic.

 At Texas A&M-Kingsville, Miller led the Javelinas to a 32-22 record in 2009 and climbed as high as 23rd in the Division II national rankings after they won five games against teams ranked top-five nationally.
 In 2010, the Javelinas broke school records in batting (.306), slugging (.470), home runs (34) and on-base percentage (.385), while the 2008 squad paced the Lone Star Conference in stolen bases (88).